reiver/tell-a-story/README.md

 Sometimes some are skipped, here and there.

 (Also note that there are alternate ways of dividing the 3 main stages of the _monomyth_ / _hero's journey_.)

+The meanings of these sub-sections are:

+* **departure**
+	* **ordinary world**: this is about the hero's or protagonist's or character's normal life, at the start of the story, before the ‘adventure’ begins.
+	* **call to adventure**: this is about the hero or protagonist or character being faced with something that makes them begin their ‘adventure’. this might be a problem or challenge that needs overcome.
+	* **refusal of the call**: this is about the hero or protagonist or character attempting to refuse the ‘adventure’. maybe because they are afraid. maybe because they have other duties or obligations. maybe because they worry about how much work it will be. maybe because or insecurity. etc.
+	* **meeting with the mentor**: this is about the hero or protagonist or character meeting someone that can ready him for the journey ahead. maybe by providing advice. maybe providing him with something a tool, talismans, artifact, etc that will help the hero or protagonist or character later in their journey.
+* **initiation**
+	* **tests, allies, enemies**
+	* **approach**
+	* **ordeal**
+	* **reward**
+* **return**
+	* **the road back**
+	* **resurrection hero**
+	* **return with elixir**